Voxer/zag/template/index.md

 #### Scaling up

 The standalone helper will only get you so far.
-If you are running zag in production, the load should be spread across multiple daemons.
+If you are running zag in production, the load should be spread across multiple daemons, which means LevelDB won't work anymore &ndash; on to Postgres.

   1. Set up a postgres database.
   2. Run the setup script in [zag-backend-pg][backend].